Everest Heli Photography Tour - 3 Days Itinerary and Cost

 Visa

 Foreigners require a visa to enter Nepal, but Indians don't.
 Most people can get a visa when they arrive at Kathmandu International Airport.
 The current fee is USD 50 for 30 days, payable in cash.
 Citizens of China and SAARC countries receive a free visa.
-If you are a citizen of any country, then you must contact your embassy.
+Also, we recommend you to inform your country embassy or consulate of your visit to Nepal and your travel partner here.

 Travel insurance

 This trek is easy in terms of hiking, but it takes place at high altitudes, so there is a small risk of altitude sickness and other hazards.
 Therefore, travel insurance is required.
-Your policy must cover medical expenses and emergency helicopter rescue up to an altitude of 6000 meters.
+Your policy must cover medical expenses and emergency helicopter rescue up to an altitude of 5500 metres.
 We ask our clients to provide detailed insurance information within a week of booking.
 In case of an emergency, we will use your insurance details to arrange a quick evacuation and transfer to medical facilities.

 Currency Exchange

 The Nepali Rupee (NPR) is the country's official currency; one US dollar is equivalent to around 130 NPR.
-In Kathmandu, you may find banks and approved money exchange centers where you can exchange major foreign currencies.
+In Kathmandu, you may find banks and approved money exchange centres where you can exchange major foreign currencies.
 ATMs are widely available to withdraw NPR, but extra service fees may apply.
 Make sure your notes are new and undamaged, as old or torn bills may be refused.
 Only the 100 INR note from India is legally accepted in Nepal.
 It’s best to exchange money in Kathmandu before heading to trekking regions, as exchange options in remote areas are limited.

 Extra Expense

-While our package covers most of your expenses during the trek, you will need to budget for some personal items like meals and accommodation in Kathmandu, visa fees, snacks, hot showers, personal equipment, tips for the crew, etc. We recommend you budget approximately $20 USD per day for these personal expenses during the trek.
+While our package covers most of your expenses during the tour, you will need to budget for some personal items like meals and accommodation in Kathmandu, visa fees, snacks, hot showers, personal equipment, tips for the crew, etc. We recommend you budget approximately $20 USD per day for these personal expenses during the tour.

 Trek Season and Weather Conditions